Sony will have the last laugh…all the way to the bank…or something

 EA predicts you’ll buy 18 copies of the new Madden

 Good news, tons of people still buy new Maddens despite the fact that they are basically the same game.
-The proportion of internet whining I mentioned is directly proportional to how many times Maddens sales quadruple the new Double Fine game. → An article approaches.
+The proportion of internet whining I mentioned is directly proportional to how many times Maddens sales quadruple the new Double Fine game.
+My estimate is 32.

 Circuit City’s newest scam